NinaTolfersheimer/writing/README.md

 - eigene Strophen zur Europahymne / own strophes of the European anthem
 - Unter den Wolken der einsame Abend / Underneath The Clouds The Lonely Evening

-## Disclaimer
+## Disclaimer & Copyright
-Some of these texts no longer represent my current state of mind and/or point of view
+Some of these texts no longer represent my current state of mind and/or point of view.

+All texts: ©2020-2021 Nina Tolfersheimer.
+Any unauthorized usage prohibited.
+Only individual permissions in writing are to be considered valid.